numba/numba/docs/src/install.rst

 -------------------
-With Anaconda Accelerate already installed, first update the conda_ package management tool to the latest version, then use conda to update the NumbaPro module:
+With Anaconda Accelerate already installed, first update the conda_ package management tool to the latest version, then use conda to update the NumbaPro module.
+In the terminal:

 .. code-block:: bash